-Over the last eight quarters, as forecasted, the Company's Corihuarmi Mine has experienced general inflationary pressures and diminishing ore grades, leading to correspondingly lower gold production resulting in higher per ounce operating costs on a per ounce basis.
+Over the last eight quarters, as forecasted, the Company's Corihuarmi Mine has experienced general inflationary pressures and diminishing ore grades, leading to correspondingly lower gold production resulting in higher operating costs on a per ounce basis.
 The impact of the diminishing grades has been partially offset by an increase in tonnes mined and stacked on the heaps.
 In 2012 and the first quarter of 2013, the effects of lower gold production on financial results were substantially offset by an increasing gold price.
 However, during the second quarter of 2013, the gold price decreased significantly with the average London PM Fix declining to \$1,415 per ounce from \$1,632 per ounce in the first quarter of 2013.
 The gold price continued to decline with an average London PM Fix of \$1,326 per ounce during the third quarter of 2013 and an average London PM Fix of \$1,275 per ounce during the fourth quarter of 2013.
-During the first half of 2014, the average London PM Fix was \$1,291 per ounce.
+During the nine months ended 30 September 2014 the average London PM Fix was \$1,288 per ounce.

 During the three months ended 30 June 2014, the Company recorded a charge of \$30.7 million against its investment in the Don Nicolás joint venture.
-Subsequent to 30 June 2014, the Company announced that it had entered into an agreement with its joint venture partner, CIMINAS, to sell its remaining interest in Minera IRL Patagonia for total consideration of \$11.5 million.
-As a result, the Company has written down its investment in the Don Nicolás joint venture to the expected proceeds on the sale.
+In July 2014, the Company announced that it had entered into an agreement with its joint venture partner, CIMINAS, to sell its remaining interest in Minera IRL Patagonia for total consideration of \$11.5 million.
+As a result, the Company recorded a write down on its investment in the Don Nicolás joint venture to the expected proceeds on the sale.
 Additional details are provided under the section entitled, "Transaction with CIMINAS - Don Nicolás Gold Project".